 No, Viagra (sildenafil) is not available over-the-counter in the United States.
 Viagra requires a prescription because it’s dangerous when taken with certain medications (like blood pressure meds or nitrates) or by people with certain medical conditions (like heart disease).

 You may see misleading online advertisements from companies claiming to sell OTC Viagra.
 In reality, these are just telehealth platforms that allow you to request a Viagra prescription from an online provider.
 Although this process is simpler than visiting your doctor in person, it doesn’t make Viagra an OTC drug.
+We recommend you avoid these sites and pursue more reputable telehealth platforms, like Hims, so you can ensure the medication you receive is the right solution for your needs.

 Top erectile dysfunction prescription treatments